-The United States, with an area of almost 10 million square kilometers and more than 320 million inhabitants, is the fifth largest country in area in the world and the third largest in population.
-Its GDP represents a quarter of the world's GDP, making it indisputably the leading economic, military, political and cultural power.
-It is also one of the most ethnically and culturally diverse nations, as a result of massive immigration throughout its history.
-Fundación MAPFRE is present in the United States, providing support to two projects in Massachusetts and Florida.
+With almost 10 million square kilometers and more than 320 million inhabitants, the United States is the fifth largest country in area and the third largest in population.
+Its gross domestic product, which is a quarter of the world's GDP, makes it the undisputed economic, military, political and cultural hegemonic power.
+It is also one of the most ethnically and culturally diverse nations, the result of mass immigration throughout its history.
+Fundación MAPFRE also has a presence in the United States, helping to carry out projects in different states.